smc/mlmorph/NOTES.md

 1. Expand lexicon
 2. More proper nouns - places, people where to get?
 3. Verbs
-4. A web utility to demo
-5. Documentation
+4. Documentation
-6. Expand number to cover all edge cases.
+5. Expand number to cover all edge cases.
-7. Abbreviations
+6. Abbreviations
-8. How to handle borrowed latin words?
-9. Standardize POS tags and document
+7. Standardize POS tags and document
-10. Exception dictionary
+8. Exception dictionary
-11. Better way to test.
-Create CSV or TSV files with input and output, use ptyhon bindings to match results.
-12. Use names for variables that are not confusing
+9. Use names for variables that are not confusing
-13. include #infl# in the vowel to vowel sign context - as possible tag in the word joining position.
+10. include #infl# in the vowel to vowel sign context - as possible tag in the word joining position.
-14. Avoid proper nouns like place names, person names agglutinating with another proper names.
+11. Avoid proper nouns like place names, person names agglutinating with another proper names.

 Ideas